International Day of Families (May 15)

 Background and Global Context

-During the late 20th century, the world witnessed significant social and economic changes that had profound impacts on family structures and functions.
 The process of urbanization, the increase in migration, demographic shifts, changing gender roles, and the evolution of different family patterns necessitated a renewed focus on the challenges and opportunities families faced.

 The Role of the United Nations

 Recognizing these shifts, the United Nations sought to promote greater awareness and better understanding of family issues.
-The UN had been focusing on family issues since the 1980s, particularly through the work of the Commission for Social Development.
+The UN has been focusing on family issues since the 1980s, particularly through the work of the Commission for Social Development.

 In 1983, the Commission recommended that 1985 be observed as the International Youth Year, focusing on three key themes: participation, development, and peace.
 This recommendation was in line with the recognition that families, as the basic units of society, played a crucial role in shaping youth and thereby the future of societies.